PrajwalM-R/AnisotropicDiffusion/README.md

 The Test Pictures are Copyrighted by me.
 Put necessary mentions if using pictures as part of other work.

-Contact me prajwalmr@gatech.edu before using for publishing.
+Contact me prajwalmr4@gmail.com before using for publishing.